 Source: Joshua Brustein, “Want to Fight Off Content Pirates?
 Just Stream Your Show for Free,” Bloomberg Businessweek, December 2, 2013.

-In 2013, a total of $251 Million (2.6 Billion South African Rand) was seized by security forces in South Africa.
+In 2013, a total of $251 Million (2.6 Billion South African Rand) was seized by security services in South Africa.
 Among the items seized were replica clothing worth $14.9 Million (155 Million Rand) and pirated DVDs and CDs worth $64 Million (671 Million Rand).

 Source: “South Africa Wages War On Pirated Goods,” Bernama, November 12, 2013.